 While the impact on the Midwest is significantly less, we are feeling Sandy’s effects.
 Loved ones are stranded, workers and volunteers from the two state region are headed to, or in the states affected.

 While we all continue to monitor the damage caused by Sandy, we thought you might like an opportunity to understand, a bit deeper, exactly what happened to cause this “super storm.”
-So, our old friend, meteorologist Ed Kieser will join us.
+Our old friend, meteorologist Ed Kieser, will join us today.
 He’s been monitoring the storm from the moment it developed, and he’ll take your questions about Sandy, how it compares to other storms, and what conditions are necessary to create it.
 We’ll also be joined by Illinois’ State Climatologist, Jim Angel, to talk about the climate conditions necessary for such a storm, and whether we can characterize Sandy, amid more violent weather conditions of recent years, as a collective demonstration of our changing climate.
 We will also talk with Kelly Formoso, Volunteer and Youth Coordinator of the American Red Cross in Champaign about local relief efforts and ways to get news about friends and loved ones in the affected areas.